 Hitches are divided into classes that specify the gross trailer weight (GTW) and maximum tongue weight for each class.
 Always use a hitch with the same class number as the trailer, or greater.

 Most boat trailers connect to a ball hitch that is bolted or welded to the towing vehicle.
-Special heavy-duty equalizing hitches are necessary for trailer tongue weights of 350 pounds or greater.
+Special heavy-duty equalizing hitches are necessary for trailer tongue weights of 159 kg (350 lb) or greater.